 The largest experimental facilities of the Institute are:

-- the cyclotron U-120 M employed for both nuclear physics experiments and for the production of radioisotopes,
+- the cyclotrons U-120 M and TR-24 employed for both nuclear physics experiments and for the production of radioisotopes,

 - neutron physics laboratory equipped with a set of apparatus for neutron diffraction and scattering.